Myndex/TuttleAndButtle/README.md

 The piece itself is of little value, but it has come to our attention that it is being used as a reference, cited to obstruct the progress of actual accessibility research by creating an atmosphere of confusion and animosity.
 As such, it needs to be challenged.
 It does not contain facts, but rather is a string of provocative logical fallacies, which we [dissect on a line by line basis.l][1]

-## Derailed analysis of APCA
+## Corrections and Rebuttals of xi's repo
 User xi (Tobias Bengfort) created an unauthorized repo called "apca-introduction" which is, unfortunately, misleading.
 We forked the repo to clarify, make corrections, and set the record straight.

 ### Corrections to xi's [Dissing Introduction to APCA][2]
-The corrected ["The missing introduction to APCA"][2] linked here, was revised for accuracy only, with the intention of maintaining xi's original tone and simplicity.
-THe corrections were necessarry, as the original is significantly biased.
-For instance, the visual examples are set with low spatial frequency fonts that are well into contrast constancy, so as to hide the true and important differences.
-In addition, the original applied unauthorized modifications to the code, invalidating any results.
+The corrected ["The missing introduction to APCA"][2] linked here, was revised for accuracy only, with the intention of maintaining xi's original tone and simplistic presentation.
+The corrections were necessarry, as the original is significantly and inappropriately biased.
+For instance, the visual examples are set with low spatial frequency fonts with contrast values well into contrast constancy, so as to hide the true and important differences.
+In addition, the original repo applied unauthorized modifications to the code, invalidating any results.

 ### Rebuttal to xi's [Derailed APCA Analysis][3]
 We find user xi's ["Detailed analysis of APCA"][3] flawed and misleading for a number of reasons.
 He misappropriates the math and eliminates key properties of the APCA method.
 As a result his "analysis" is invalid.